-At Branton Community First School and Breamish Valley Community Nursery, there are clear procedures for assessing risk which includes procedures for keeping children safe during outings and for any aspects of the environment or provision that may require a further risk assessment.
+At Branton Community Primary School and Breamish Valley Community Nursery, there are clear procedures for assessing risk which includes procedures for keeping children safe during outings and for any aspects of the environment or provision that may require a further risk assessment.
 In addition to this, an annual risk assessment is conducted of the EYFS (see EYFS risk assessment) and in the staff handbook, safeguarding and child protection polices, there is detailed information and procedures to ensure the safety of the children.
-The EYFS risk assessment must be read in conjunction with other relevant whole school polices (see EYFS risk assessment) In line with the EYFS statutory framework 2014, at Branton Community First School and Breamish Valley Community Nursery we undertake;
+The EYFS risk assessment must be read in conjunction with other relevant whole school polices (see EYFS risk assessment)

+In line with the EYFS statutory framework 2021, at Branton Community Primary School and Breamish Valley Community Nursery we undertake;

-- A whole school medicines policy ensuring that there are systems in place to ensure that medicines and the systems for obtaining information about a child's needs for medication are kept up to date.
+- A whole school policy on Supporting Children with Medical Needs is in place and ensures that there are systems in place to ensure that medicines and the systems for obtaining information about a child's needs for medication are kept up to date.
 Medicines will not be administered unless they have been prescribed by a doctor, dentist, nurse or pharmacist.
-Training is provided for staff where the administration of medicine requires medical or technical knowledge. - Medicines (both prescription and non-prescription) are only administered to a child where written permission for that particular medicine has been obtained from the child's parent and/or carer.
+Training is provided for staff where the administration of medicine requires medical or technical knowledge. - Prescription medicines are only administered to a child where written permission for that particular medicine has been obtained from the child's parent and/or carer.
 "Providers must keep a written record is kept each time a medicine is administered to a child, and inform the child's parents and/or carers on the same day, or as soon as reasonably practicable."
-(Statutory framework for EYFS 2014) - Fresh drinking water is available at all times - Children's dietary needs are recorded and acted upon when required - The Nursery has a snack area that can provide healthy snacks and drinks.
-All EYFS staff have received level 2 food hygiene training. - A first aid box is accessible at all times and a record of accidents and injuries is kept (see accident and injury policy).
-All staff hold current Paediatric First Aid certificates indicating that they have undertaken training within the last three years. - The EYFS teacher is the SENDCo and inclusion and behaviour manager for the EYFS. - A health and safety policy and procedures which cover identifying, reporting and dealing with accidents, hazards and faulty equipment. - A fire and emergency evacuation procedure and policy - A Online Safety Policy stating how mobile phones and devices including cameras are to be used and stored securely whilst children are in the setting.
-Cameras that are used in school must not be used for staff own personal use. - Appropriate clothing, in particular in relation to the wearing of heels (stilettos or a heel that comes to a point).
+(Statutory framework for EYFS 2014) - Fresh drinking water is available at all times - Children's dietary needs are recorded and acted upon when required - The Nursery has a snack prepared.
+All EYFS staff have received level 2 food hygiene training. - A first aid box is accessible at all times and a record of accidents and injuries is kept on CPOMS (see accident and injury policy).
+All staff hold current Paediatric First Aid certificates indicating that they have undertaken training within the last three years. - The EYFS teacher is the Headteacher and SENDCo, inclusion and behaviour manager for the EYFS. - A health and safety policy and procedures which cover identifying, reporting and dealing with accidents, hazards and faulty equipment. - A fire and emergency evacuation procedure and policy

+- A Online Safety Policy stating how mobile phones and devices including cameras are to be used and stored securely whilst children are in the setting.
+Cameras/devices that are used in school must not be used for staff own personal use. - Appropriate clothing, in particular in relation to the wearing of heels (stilettos or a heel that comes to a point).
 Staff are expected to wear clothing that supports them in getting to a child's level and playing and engaging with children at floor level and this is detailed in the staff handbook.